DMBuce/resticbackup/README.md

 and `rheostoick prune` will run
 `restic forget --prune --keep-hourly 12 --keep-daily 7 --keep-weekly 4 --keep-monthly 3` .

+You can configure rheostoick to run any restic command in this way.
-If you were to add the following setting, `rheostoick snap` would run `restic snapshots`
+If you were to add the following setting,
+`rheostoick snap` would run `restic snapshots`

     RHEOSTOICK_SNAP=snapshots